johnforfar/token-launchpad-comparison/README.md

 # Token Launchpad Comparison

-This project analyzes and compares different DeFi liquidity mechanisms, focusing on protocols like Gobbler, Snapper, M3M3, Pump.fun and the hypothetical Ripper.
+This project analyzes and compares different DeFi liquidity mechanisms, focusing on protocols like Pump.fun, M3M3 by Meteora, and Gobbler by FOMO3D.
 It provides insights into their performance through a visual representation of returns over time.

 ## Available Scripts